eurozulu/textnumbers/README.md

 as the following digits (234) is also above the boundary.
 When formatting the 200, the seperator is triggered as the following digits (34) are below the boundary. the `two hundred` will be tagged with the seperator `and`, before the '23' is formatted.
 When formatting the 20 and 3, the seperator is no longer triggered as both are below the boundary.
+The result is `One thousand two hundred and twenty three`

 The reverse flag is used with languages which reverse the order of certain digits when spoken.
 e.g. 23 in Dutch = drie-en-twintig  (three and twenty)
 > `{"value":10, "name": "en", "reverse":  true}`